 What’s the Future Hold for Polkadot?

-Polkadot appears to be on track to continue constructing a trustless blockchain network for authenticating data and value transactions as part of its pursuit for a decentralized internet.
+Polkadot appears to be on track to continue constructing a trustless blockchain network for authenticating data and value transactions as part of its pursuit of a decentralized internet.

 The network released "bridges" earlier this month to connect external networks to its ecosystem.
 Through an interoperable rule, bridges aim to enable a quick and secure movement of values and data.